 Though the rank order varies a little bit among the Gulf states, in all of them migrants from India, Bangladesh, Pakistan, Egypt, Indonesia and the Philippines make up the six largest migrant groups.
 In fact, these groups constitute more than 90 per cent of the total migrant stock in the GCC.
 These are countries that we do not normally associate with large-scale wars.
 Two points are nonetheless worth making in that regard.
 Firstly, according to data from the Armed Conflict Dataset, assembled by the Peace Research Institute Oslo (PRIO) and University of Uppsala, between 1960 and 2014 (the last year for which we have such data), these six countries did in fact experience major intra- or interstate war in 41 out of a total 318 country-years (that is, 12.9 per cent).
 Given that major wars in general are rare occurrences – the standard operational definition uses a cut-off point of 1000 battle deaths in a year – this is not an insignificant amount.
 When we also include minor wars in the assessment, numbers become notably high.
 For the six largest senders of migrants to the GCC, wars with more than 25 battle-related deaths have been the rule rather than the expectation: 191 out of 318 – or 60.1 per cent of – country-years saw such armed conflicts.
 To take but one example, the Philippines has experienced continuous insurgencies from 1969 until the present, which means that 45 out of 55 relevant years have been ‘war years’ for that country.
 To be sure, neither high- nor low-intensity war automatically renders a country’s overall security situation untenable, and it does not necessarily spur massive refugee crises.
 It does, however, justify raising the issue about possible mixed motives for at least a portion of migrants originating in such countries.

-Secondly, when we extend the scope and look beyond these six largest migrant groups, we can note that within the group of 27 sending countries are also sizeable numbers of Syrians, Afghans, Sudanese, Yemenis and other migrants hailing from states that have recently been, or still are, severely afflicted by war.
+Secondly, when we extend the scope and look beyond these six largest migrant groups, we can note that within the group of sending countries are also sizeable numbers of Syrians, Afghans, Sudanese, Yemenis and other migrants hailing from states that have recently been, or still are, severely afflicted by war.
 Furthermore, when we control for the size of population in the sending countries, Yemen and Syria, the countries currently (at the time of writing, in 2017) affected by serious armed conflicts, emerge as highly important per-capita senders of migrants to the GCC.
-Figure 2 shows migrant stocks in the GCC in 2015, controlled for sending-country population, for the largest 27 source countries (x-axis), and source-country population of refugees and internally displaced persons (IDPs) per capita for 2013–2014 (y-axis).
+Figure 2 shows migrant stocks in the GCC in 2015, controlled for sending-country population, for 13 large source countries (x-axis), and source-country population of refugees and internally displaced persons (IDPs) per capita for 2013–2014 (y-axis).
+To ease interpretation of the figure, we excluded six additional countries for which we have data but whose population of refugees and IDPs is lower than 2 per 1,000 sending-country population.
+We also excluded eight countries whose migrant stock in the GCC fall below a threshold of 2 people per 1,000 sending-country population.

 Figure 2 here